flow-typed/flow-typed/docs/flow-typed-config.md

 Since version `>=3.8.0`, flow-typed supports a config file to help you set various project level settings.

-**To get started, create a config file at the root of your project, generally as a sibling t `.flowconfig`**
+**To get started, create a config file at the root of your project, generally as a sibling to `.flowconfig`**

 `<PROJECT_ROOT>/flow-typed.config.json`